Fuad Reveiz: Professional career

-Reveiz was drafted by the Miami Dolphins in the 7th round of the 1985 NFL Draft.
+Reveiz was selected by the Miami Dolphins in the seventh round of the 1985 NFL draft.
 He was the 195th pick overall, and the fourth kicker selected that year.
 During preseason play prior to the 1985 season, he beat out Uwe von Schamann and Eddie Garcia for the starting job.
 He connected on 10 of his first 11 attempts, his only miss being a 52-yarder into a strong wind (for which Coach Don Shula took the blame).
-He hit a game-winning 43-yard field goal against Tampa Bay on October 20, and hit a 47-yarder that would prove to be the difference in the Dolphins' 30-27 win over New England on December 16.
+He hit a game-winning 43-yard field goal against Tampa Bay on October 20, and hit a 47-yarder that would prove to be the difference in the Dolphins' 30–27 win over New England on December 16.
 He finished 22 of 27 for the season, with three of his misses coming on attempts of 50 yards or more.
 In February 1986, following his rookie year, he became a U.S. citizen.

-Reveiz missed several games during the 1988 season with a pulled thigh muscle.
-He was placed on the Dolphins' injured reserve list prior to the 1989 season, and was waived a few weeks later.